The Beano: Controversy

 The Beano has had a few controversies throughout its lifetime, but aspects have either been discontinued, phased out or changed to not cause offence.
 Its infamous changes are the removal of corporal punishment (e.g. Dennis the Menace often depicted receiving bottom spanks with a slipper by his furious father) and misbehaving characters abandoning slingshots—the latter irritating former readers for being a "politically correct" notion, usually highlighted with claim "Dennis has lost his menace".

 Racist depictions and terminology have been removed through the years as well.
 Little Plum's sub-title "Your redskin chum" was not included in its 2002 revival.
 The first masthead character was a caricatured design of a black boy named Peanut, mascot of the Little Peanut's Page of Fun joke page (appeared from issues 1 to 112), usually eating watermelon.
 His last masthead feature was in December 1947, but subsequent reprints of the first issues have removed him.
-Hard-Nut the Nigger and Musso the Wop have not had reprints since their last appearances, the latter being printed during “World War II”, when Britain was at war with Fascist Italy.
+Hard-Nut the Nigger and Musso the Wop have not had reprints since their last appearances, the latter being printed during World War II when Britain was at war with Fascist Italy.

 Some changes were to not convince readers bullying was acceptable.
 Dennis and Gnasher's constant targeting of passive, diligent Walter "the Softy" (who was also a knitting and flower-picking hobbyist) was accused of encouraging playground homophobia, so it was toned down.
 Walter was also rewritten to be a bit less soft, becoming more antagonistic and stood up to Dennis sometimes, eventually having his first girlfriend.
-Fatty from the Bash Street Kids was renamed Freddy (his real name) in 2021, causing backlash from former readers, including Jacob Rees-Mogg who accused the change of being "publicity-seeking".
+Fatty from the Bash Street Kids was renamed Freddy (his real name) in 2021, causing backlash from former readers, including then government minister Jacob Rees-Mogg who accused the change of being "publicity-seeking".
 Former chief-editor Mike Stirling explained it was due to fan letters from young readers asking why he was nicknamed so: "although it's always been used affectionately, and never pejoratively, we agreed it's time it changed."
 A News of the World report contained accusations of Uh Oh, Si Co! encouraging readers to mock children with anger issues or mental illness, which caused the strip to be cancelled.